All the best Veterans Day freebies and deals

 - Hooters is offering a free entree (from a selection of five) with the purchase of a drink.

-- Hoss’s Family Steak & Sea House is offering a 20% discount.
+- Hoss’s Family Steak and Sea House is offering a 20% discount.
 Veterans also get a “$10 off a $40 purchase” voucher for a different day.

 - Luna Grill is offering a buy one, get one deal on select meals.